schmichael/db09/README.md

 compactions, discovering what "durability" meant, and becoming heros in their chosen kingdoms.

-Now the startups those heros worked for got acquired, or failed, or are just flailing.
+Now the startups those heros worked for are acquired, failed, or just flailing.
 The databases are almost following through on the promises they were making back then.
 All the action is in Java Script or containers or service orchestration.

 **Enter db09.**